 Internal view of Hypervolt with Rasberry Pi computer inside

-The Hypervolt now has solar compatibility.
-The latest software update offers 2 modes of charging, similar to the Zappi, to help optimise the use of home-generated electricity.
+The Hypervolt now offers 3 modes of solar charging, similar to the Zappi.
+This helps optimise the use of home-generated electricity and prevent surplus energy from being sent to the grid..

-Setting the ‘boost’ mode the Hypervolt will charge at a full rate of 7kW.
+Setting the Hypervolt to ‘boost’ mode the EV will be charged at the full rate up to 7kW.
 This will use any solar-generated energy, and then top up the remainder from the grid to ensure a full 7kW charge.
 If no solar energy is generated the Hypervolt will charge at 7kW from grid electricity.

 In ‘eco’ mode the Hypervolt will use the minimum amount of grid-supplied electricity as possible to ensure the Hypervolt charges the EV at the 1.4kW required.
 If the solar array generates more than 1.4kW then no grid energy will be used.

-Hypervolt is currently working on the 3rd mode which is ‘super eco’.
-In this mode, the Hypervolt will only charge via solar energy.
+The 3rd mode is ‘super eco’, in this mode, the Hypervolt will only charge via solar energy.
 For this to work 1.4kW of surplus energy is required to begin charging, if this is not reached the Hypervolt will not charge the EV.

-These modes are easily changed between using the Hypervolt app.
+These modes are easily changed by using the Hypervolt app.

-Like most other EV chargers the Hypervolt is a smart charger (and therefore compatible with the OZEV/OLEV grant) and has an app to giving you full control of charging modes and the ability to view energy consumption.
+The Hypervolt app gives full control of charging modes and the ability to view energy consumption.
 This is available from Apple and Google app stores by searching ‘Hypervolt’

-Setting up the app is really straightforward as your smartphone connects via Bluetooth to the Hypervolt.
-Once connected and you have set up an account it’s just a case of selecting your WiFi SSID from a list, entering the password and adopting your charger.
+Setting up the app is really straightforward.
+Your smartphone connects to the Hypervolt via Bluetooth to adopt the unit.
+Once adopted it’s just a case of selecting your WiFi SSID from a list and entering the password.
 It literally takes one minute!

 The Hypervolt app has a really simple interface, especially when setting charging schedules.
 Multiple sessions can be timed to coincide with your cheap rate electricity tariff such as Octopus’s Go EV charging tariff.
 Alternatively, a ‘plug and charge’ mode can be set.